Export Wix Blog Posts to Markdown with OpenAI

 image2.png

-Save your OpenAI API key in a file called OPENAI_API_KEY.TXT in the same directory.
+Save your API key in a file called OPENAI_API_KEY.TXT in the script directory:

 sk-XXXXXXXXXXXXXXXXXXXXXXXXXXXXXX